mars-platform-team/devportal-docs/docs/beta-testing/testing-guide.md

 1. Identify an application that needs to be stopped immediately
 2. Click "Stop" button
 3. Confirm stop action
-4. Verify all instances shut down within 30 seconds
+4. Verify all instances shut down (time depends on instance count)
 5. Confirm application is inaccessible
 6. Leave stopped for testing, or start it back up